yatriks/foundation-jekyll/_interviews/yelitsa-jean-charles.md

 **Did you run into issues of racism while building your business?**

 We did incredibly well with our accelerator...We raised $50,000 in a month on Kickstarter.
 We went from a simple art project to an actual business—and we were not selected to be in the top 26 projects in the accelerator by judges who are primarily white men from the business and science/health fields...That’s my problem.
 People will constantly talk about how there aren’t very many women in business or how than less than 1% of companies that receive VC funding have black founders, but fail to recognize how the lack of diversity among the people who make the decisions in the first place is the root of the problem.

+>“You have to fly to get to where others can walk.”

 People have used my project as an example, like, “See, Black people?
 When you just do things for yourself, look how far you can go.”
 They tell us, if you want diversity, go do it yourself.
 If you want positive representation, go do it yourself.”
 We did, and you didn’t let us in.
 How are people with no money supposed to do something when people with the money won’t help them or see the opportunity because of their own bias or lack of experience with those of different identities than their own?